skip to main content

 Tropical Field Studies

-Study abroad course in Costa Rica focusing on the diversity, biotic interactions, and effects of the environment in tropical communities, and humans in the tropics.
+Study abroad course in Panama focusing on the diversity, biotic interactions, and effects of the environment in tropical communities, and humans in the tropics.
 Includes opportunities for research in tropical systems

 EEOB 4430